 In our last blog post we looked at how to spring clean your competency framework.
 Once you've refreshed and updated it, you can begin to think about where the opportunities are for competencies to show their face in the day to day operation of your organisation.

 In what ways are competencies visible?
-What would you see if a competency framework was really ‘alive’?
+What would you see if your competency model was really ‘alive’?

 Competencies can be expressed in any of the following:

 - What we do and what we show to be important – as a manager or leader of people.

 - How we treat our colleagues or team members.